 What about self-chat for notes?

-As it happened, perhaps the only reliable self-chat of a popular platform I found and tested is LINE Memo which you can read about and more in An Interesting App To Take Notes – LINE Memo/Keep and its benefits that also include the use of modern popular or social platforms such as TikTok and LyricsTraining for fun-infused note-taking.
+As it happened, perhaps the only reliable self-chat of a popular platform I found and tested is LINE Memo which you can read about and more in An Interesting App To Take Notes – LINE Memo/Keep and its benefits that also include the use of modern popular or platforms such as LyricsTraining for fun-infused note-taking.
 For example, kids or non-English speakers can learn John Lennon’s Stand By Me and Imagine with LyricsTraining.

 What are more outdoor trip ideas for note-taking?